box/developer.box.com/content/guides/api-calls/types-and-formats.md

 request.

 <Message type='notice'>
-  Most API calls also return a `BOX-REQUEST-ID` response header.
+  Most API calls also return a `box-request-id` response header.
 The value of this header should not be confused with the `request_id` value in the body of an error response.
 </Message>